datasciencecampus/gov-uk-rap-materials/README.md

    * Code available [here](https://github.com/datasciencecampus/gov-uk-rap-materials/blob/master/CreatingAWordDocument/gov-uk-rap-materials_output-as-word-doc-template.Rmd)
    * Output word document [here](https://github.com/datasciencecampus/gov-uk-rap-materials/raw/master/CreatingAWordDocument/gov-uk-rap-materials_output-as-word-doc-template.docx)

-_Note: for links to html documents, you'll need to click the raw document and save a html file locally that you double click on to view content in your default internet browser_
+_Note: for links to html documents, you'll need to click the raw document and save a html file locally that you double click on to view content in your default internet browser.
+For presentations (RAP, make-git-happen, and git-going-with-R), you can view the presentation notes during a presentation by pressing "p"._